RotoyDK/RotoyInSpace/Module5_M1.md

 ## Step 3

 Great job!
 That reset block is important because without it, your robot would just keep counting the earthquakes forever.
 That would be one tired robot!.
-Now, let’s start working on the counting part of our program.
+Now, let's start working on the counting part of our program.
 Click the next button to move to the next step.

 ## Step 4